ogratwicklcs/ansible_windows_workshop/3-playbook/README.md

 For this lab, we have already created a clone of your Git repository for you.

-To access it, click the link for VS Code Access from the workshop page.
+To access it, select the link for VS Code Access from the workshop page.

 ![VS Code Access](images/3-vscode-access.png)